julieraptor/LIEE-DIFF-SVC-AI/README.md

 Do not release a model pre-trained with LIEE that is intended to recreate the voice of a celebrity, paid vocal synthesis voice, copyrighted fictional character, or otherwise public figure.
 (Showcasing inferenced examples is OK.)
 Be sure to indicate you pre-trained with LIEE, and link to this GitHub page.

+Absolutely DO NOT sell models when you used LIEE for pre-training.

 If sharing a voice model of an existing vocal synthesis character that is distributed for free (e.g. Kasane Teto of UTAU, etc), please indicate that you used LIEE for pre-train in the credits, and link to this GitHub page.

 ### Disclaimer